 1 lb. ground turkey (You may use your favorite ground meat or beans here as well)

-1 14 oz can of organic crushed or diced tomatoes – the diced will give it a chunkier texture
+1 14 oz can of organic diced tomatoes – to add a chunkier texture

-1 medium onion – diced – large or smaller chunks – I like to mix it up and make some small and others larger
+1 medium onion – diced into large or smaller chunks – I like to mix it up

 1/2 red pepper – sliced and diced (not too small)